-The iPad was selected as our target device for its accessibility — doctors can easily hand it over to patients for view; additionally, there is the ease of potentially user-testing prototypes by deploying iPads in existing Mayo Clinic patient rooms.
-My project team delivered a Keynote prototype to demonstrate key features, and documented each steps of the process for discussion and iteration purposes.
+The iPad was selected as our target device for its mobility — doctors can easily hand it over to patients for view; additionally, there is the ease of potentially user-testing prototypes by deploying iPads in existing Mayo Clinic patient rooms.
+My project team delivered a prototype to demonstrate key features, and documented each step of the process for discussion and iteration purposes.

 The Decision Aid

 The existing decision aid (DA) provides evidence-based information about depression medication options, and their characteristics, to help patients take part in the decision making process during their visit at Mayo Clinic.

 However, clinicians decide how and when to use, and may not elect to use the DA; typically 3-4 cards are used.

 Designers at Mayo Clinic's Research Unit hosted conference calls to brief the project context, and provided 3 private videos that showed how the paper DA is used.

 To understand the experience more deeply, I mapped out the associated emotions in each step of the decision-making process during a clinical visit.

 A patient may start out depressed, and frown at the need to understand medicinal context.
 But out of a need for better mental health, he or she will persevere by thinking through the clinician's overwhelming statements.
 At the end, the patient may feel relieved yet exhausted by the professional terminologies.

 HMW waive the patient from the work of absorbing medical information, so the patient can attend to a conversation and the doctor can provide the right advice or guidance?